volusion/element-cli/README.md

 ### `element rollback`

 If you have a problem with a release you can rollback to a previous release.
 The current release will be moved back to staging and the previous release will become active.
 If you rollback again it will remove the release from staging.
 You can continue to rollback until you only have your original release.

+Each major version can be rolled back individually.
+However, you won't be able to rollback the inital published major version of the block.

 * * *